22 Best Fruits to Eat During Pregnancy

 Safety Tips to Consume Fruits during Pregnancy

-- Try to purchase organic pesticides free fruits.
+- Try to purchase organic pesticide-free fruits.

 - Wash the fruit thoroughly.

-- Store fresh fruit in the fridge away from raw meat.
+- Store fresh fruit in the fridge, away from raw meat.

 - Remove bruised areas where bacteria may lurk.